June 26, 2014

 "We are already to a point where our population size is unsustainable," Jeffrey McKee with the Ohio State University told mongabay.com.
 "In other words, we are already beyond the point of the biological concept of 'carrying capacity.'
 Millions of people go hungry every day, and an unfathomable number don’t even have access to clean drinking water.
 A world of 11 billion people would be regrettable to humans as well as to other species."

 McKee has recently studied the intersection between human population and biodiversity decline, finding a direct correlation between the rate of population growth and the number of endangered species in a country.

-Meanwhile another researcher, geographer Camila Mora with the University of Hawaii, recently argued in a paper in Ecology and Society that overpopulation was exacerbating global warming, the biodiversity crisis, as well as creating large-scale economic and societal problems.
+Meanwhile another researcher, geographer Camilo Mora with the University of Hawaii, recently argued in a paper in Ecology and Society that overpopulation was exacerbating global warming, the biodiversity crisis, as well as creating large-scale economic and societal problems.

 But if our population is already beyond sustainable, why has the subject become almost taboo?
 And not just in political circles, but even in environmental circles?

 "There are multiple reasons including historical flip-flops about [overpopulation's] importance," Mora told mongabay.com.
 "However, the fact that were are not interested in talking about it it does not make less critical."

 An endangered lemur: the Coquerel's sifaka (Propithecus coquereli).
 The IUCN Red List recently announced that 94 percent of the world's lemurs are threatened with extinction, making them one of the most imperiled groups.
 Lemurs are only found on the island-nation of Madagascar.
 While the primates are vanishing, the human population has soared.
 Currently growing at around 2.8 percent, over 40 percent of the island's population is under 15.
 Photo by: Rhett A. Butler.